tahir007malik/tahir007malik/README.md

 ### Entrepreneur
-Building products that can solve people problems
+Building products that can solve people problems.